hawkgg/yarosvet/wp-content/plugins/wp-media-library-categories/readme.txt

 1. Filter by category in the media library.
 Use bulk actions to add and remove categories of multiple images at once.
 2. Manage categories in the media library
-3. Filter by category when inserting media [(premium version)](https://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)
+3. Filter by category when inserting media [(premium version)](https://1.envato.market/c/1206953/275988/4415?subId1=wpmlcp&subId2=readme&u=https%3A%2F%2Fcodecanyon.net%2Fitem%2Fmedia-library-categories-premium%2F6691290)

 == Changelog ==

+= 1.7 =
+* Support WordPress 5.0
+* Support multiple slugs and id's in gallery shortcode
+* Support WordPress Coding Standards 1.1.0
+* Add support for [Dark Mode](https://wordpress.org/plugins/dark-mode/) in WordPress

 = 1.6.1 =
 * Support for SCRIPT_DEBUG.